 - luck, which is the percentage of leader slots to ideal;

-- and lastly, the actual blocks confirmed on chain.
+- and lastly, the actual blocks forged and confirmed on chain.

 Leader slots are assigned to the Cardano node by a Verifiably Random Function (VRF).
 The VRF will always average over time to 100% luck but there can be significant short term variance, particularly when pools are smaller.